ArmelRandy/Self-instruct/README.md

 6. [Fine-tuning](#fine-tuning)

 # Overview
 Self-instruct is an iterative method that helps LM improve their ability to follow natural language instructions.
-The idea is to use a seed set of manually-written instructio and use them to prompt the model to generate new instructions and their corresponding input-output instances.
+The idea is to use a seed set of manually-written instructions and use them to prompt the model to generate new instructions and their corresponding input-output instances.
 The method includes a filtering step to ensure the novelty of the generated task.

 # Related work
 Our implementation is inspired by the original [Self-instruct](https://github.com/yizhongw/self-instruct) method and recent updates including [Stanford's alpaca](https://github.com/tatsu-lab/stanford_alpaca/blob/) and [Code alpaca](https://github.com/sahil280114/codealpaca/).
 While the last two are almost identical, with the sole difference being the set of seed tasks used, the original work has a different mindset.
 As a matter of fact, self-instruct's author uses a set of seed tasks and prompt the model with some of them to make it generate instructions.
 Later on, the output to the generated instructions are found separately.
 Conversely, alpaca is all in one in the sense that the model is prompted generates instruction as well as input-output at the same time.
 It uses the following template